-Kids loved movement, play and running around, building and destroying stuff and getting messy.
-Sometimes, it’s just difficult to get them concentrated doing a specific activity or just stay quiet for a few minutes while parents organize their daily duties or rest a bit.
+Kids loved movement, play and running around, building and destroying stuff, and getting messy.
+Sometimes, it’s just difficult to get them to concentrate on doing a specific activity or just stay quiet for a few minutes while parents organize their daily duties or rest a bit.

 We know all that struggling.

-That’s why we organize and bring for parents like you these easy Hanukkah preschool activities.
+That’s why we organize and present for parents like you, these easy Hanukkah preschool activities.

 Basically, kids will get concentrated and parents can get into the activities too.
 Additionally, these activities for Hanukkah creates the perfect opportunity to introduce the learn through fun” to them, once each activity is related to a specific Hanukkah tradition.